Robert Durrer: Career

+Selected patents

 Honors and awards

 Durrer's contribution to practical steelmaking was marked by the AIME Benjamin F. Fairless Award in 1966. etc.

 He was awarded the Bessemer Gold Medal by the British Iron and Steel Institute in 1957 and the Rinman Medal by the Swedish iron and steel industry in 1959.

 The annual Staudinger-Durrer Prize awarded by ETH Zurich commemorates Durrer along with Nobel Prize winner Hermann Staudinger.